adapter-hub/adapters/examples/pytorch/README.md

 ---

-**NOTE: Below, you find the original, unmodified, documentation by HuggingFace.
+**NOTE: Below, you find the original, unmodified, documentation by Hugging Face.
 Check out [their examples folder](https://github.com/huggingface/transformers/tree/main/examples) for more example scripts.**

 ---